robertpeteuil/multi-cloud-control/README.rst

 ----------------------------

-Multi-Cloud-Control is is executed via using one of two commands, each running in a different mode:
+Multi-Cloud-Control runs in two modes: List Mode and UI Mode.
+The command used to launch the utility determines the mode of execution:

-- **mccl** - Display list of instances & data from all providers in formatted table and exit
+- **mccl** - List Mode - display list of instances and data from all providers in formatted table and exit

-- **mcc** - Runs in "UI" mode
+- **mcc** - Normal/UI Mode:

-  - Display a numbered list of instances & data from all providers in formatted table
+  - Display a numbered list of instances and data from all providers in formatted table
-  - Accept Commands and execute them against node: Start Node, Stop Node, Connect (via ssh) and Quit Utility
+  - Prompt for command to execute: Start Node, Stop Node, Connect (via ssh) and Quit Utility
+  - Upon command completion, instance data is refreshed, redisplayed and the utility loops back to the command prompt.
-  - Future Commands planned: change node configuration (hardware, disks, network), create/delete node, image/snapshot node, storage control
+  - Potential Future Commands: change node configuration (hardware, disks, network), create/delete node, image/snapshot node, storage control

 Supported Platforms & Python Versions